gambitproject/jsgte/INFOS/ongit.md

     git clone git@github.com:gambitproject/jsgte.git

-which will create the directore `jsgte`
+which will create the directory `jsgte` in your current directory.

 ### Branches